shriv/shriv-portfolio/content/post/maritime-data-enrichment/index.md

 ![](splitting-voyages.png)

 ## Connecting seaboards with routes
-We have definted routes as a higher order entity as they can aggregate across voyages in a way that mimics liner shipping services set up by shipping lines but with added benefit of being insensitive to specific commercial offerings.
+We have definted routes as a higher order entity as they can aggregate across voyages in a way that mimics liner shipping services set up by shipping lines but with the added benefit of being insensitive to specific commercial offerings.

 Every voyage can be classified as belonging to a route based on the (alphabetically ordered) set of unique visited regions.
 We use the region classification to approximate a seaboard [UN geoscheme](https://en.wikipedia.org/wiki/United_Nations_geoscheme) at the subregion level based on the country of the visited port.